Apply to be a Young Investigator

 - For female candidates with children, both the limit of four-years since independence and the age limit of 40 is automatically extended by one year per child.

 - Illness, parental leave and extended military service are considered as exceptional circumstances on a case-by-case basis.
+Special provision may also be made for clinical scientists.
 If you feel your circumstances warrant an extension of the eligibility periods, please contact the EMBO office for advice before applying.

 Deadline for pre-application